MrCheesie/alris_games/README.md

 The site is hosted with GitHub Pages and is live [here](https://mrcheesie.github.io/alris_games/).
 Shortened url can be found [here](https://tinyurl.com/alris-games).

+## Docs
+Documentation for games and tools is in progress on can be found in the [docs folder](docs/).

 ## Acknowledgments
 Thanks to [EmbedPDF](https://www.embedpdf.com/) for providing the PDF viewer and annotater.